 Tradestation

-- Customer support: Talking with Quant Savvy systems users directly who use Tradestation we often get the same response of very slow service, often call wait times of 1 hour.
-Brokerage support or technical support has always been negative for Tradestation, many users complain about excessive wait times and lack of customer support.
+- Customer support: Talking with Quant Savvy systems users directly who use Tradestation, we often get the same response of very slow service, often call wait times of 1 hour.
+Brokerage support or technical support has always been negative for Tradestation.
+Many users complain about excessive wait times and a lack of customer support.

-- TradeStation Forum: The forum even though extensive is outdated and is very difficult to navigate and search various topics.
-You cannot search the forum with simple google searches which makes it difficult for non-Tradestation clients to get answers on technical issues they might want answering before they join.
+- TradeStation Forum: Even though extensive, the forum is outdated and very difficult to navigate and search for various topics.
+You cannot search the forum with simple Google searches, which makes it difficult for non-Tradestation clients to get answers on technical issues they might want to answer before they join.

-- Additional Support: TradeStation provides access to TradeStation University and TradeStation Market Insights to provide the additional support for their clients.
+- Additional Support: TradeStation provides access to TradeStation University and TradeStation Market Insights to support their clients.

 - Getting Started: Customer feedback has highlighted that opening an account with TradeStation can be a slow process.